Updated Nov. ’25: Botanical Gardens in Miami and SoFla

 It is also a regular stop for migratory birds such as warblers, American redstarts and finches.
 Look closely and you will find an array of cardinals, herons, hawks and egrets who their home in the gardens, as well as the many varieties of butterflies and moths who feed off the native host nectar plants.

 The central Great Lawn provides plenty of open space to relax and play.
 Shop the wonderful Botanical Boutique for gifts not only for garden lovers and The Garden Center for plants, seeds, compost soil made in house!
-Events include Sunday yoga, weekly tai chi and Garden After Dark with concerts, ballet and other happenings!
+Events and classes include art exhibits, Sunday yoga, weekly tai chi, sound bath meditation and Garden After Dark with concerts, ballet and other happenings!
 Sign up for their newsletter to find out all about their events.

 The cost for these spaces is $2 per hour (rather than the usual $20 flat fee).
 To receive the discount, Garden visitors should take their ticket to the Garden’s Botanical Boutique where it will be validated.